cnizzardini/cakephp-swagger-bake/src/Lib/Annotation/README.md

 ### @SwagPaginator
 Method level annotation for adding [CakePHP Paginator](https://book.cakephp.org/4/en/controllers/components/pagination.html) query parameters: page, limit, sort, and direction.
-When specify `@SwagPaginator` with no arguments, Paginate.sortableFields will be used to populate this list by default.
-The actions associated Schema properties will be used if no sortable fields were defined.
+When specified with no arguments, Paginate.sortableFields will be used to populate sort options.
+If sortableFields is not defined the controller actions associated Schema properties will be used.
 You can override the defaults using the `sort` attribute.
-Otherwise, a simple text input is rendered (`useSortTextField=true`).
+Otherwise, a simple text input is rendered (`useSortTextInput=true`).

 ```php
 use SwaggerBake\Lib\Annotation as Swag;